Concerns, Performance, and Functioning

 General due process guidelines include:

-- Considering possible input from multiple professional sources when making decisions or recommendations regarding the graduate student’s performance
+- considering possible input from multiple professional sources when making decisions or recommendations regarding the graduate student’s performance, and;

 - The student will be formally notified of the specific problem areas noted by the faculty.